» EWM (Extended Warehouse Management)

-Logistics is an extremely difficult field of work.
-This business area has now become more grueling as there are more products involved and a lot of money riding on the same.
-High end logistical operations are critical in nature and need to be handled with extra care.
-In addition, warehouses have evolved from being simple storage boxes and have now become state of the art high-flow distribution centers for various logistical operations.
+Full form or SAP EWM stands for (Extended Warehouse Management), Logistics is an extremely difficult field of work.
+This business area has now become more gruelling as there are more products involved and a lot of money riding on the same.
+High-end logistical operations are critical in nature and need to be handled with extra care.
+In addition, warehouses have evolved from being simple storage boxes and have now become state of the art high-flow distribution centres for various logistical operations.
 Fast business cycles and frequently shifting priorities in business holdings have made way for such arrangements.

-This is where the SAP Extended Warehouse Management comes into play.
+This is where the SAP EWM comes into play.
 It is a component of the SAP Supply Chain Management (SCM) business package, but is not necessarily a part of this suite.
-It is also available without the SCM as it contains standard warehouse management applications and provides users with a malleable and smooth support for processing the movement of products in their warehouses and managing the stocks present therein.
+It is also available without the SCM as it contains standard warehouse management applications and provides users with malleable and smooth support for processing the movement of products in their warehouses and managing the stocks present therein.

 SAP Extended Warehouse Management